Josh Duggar Returning To ‘Counting On’? Fans React To Jim Bob’s Plan To Get His Controversial Son Back On TV

 Josh Duggar’s life canceled after the world discovered he molested four of his sisters.
-Not only was their hit TLC show, 19 Kids and Counting, immediately cancelled, but the rest of the Duggars were forced to separate themselves from Josh and move on with their lives.
-While Josh has been absent for two years, his father, Jim Bob Duggar, might be trying to bring him back full-time for the spin-off, Counting On.
+Not only was their hit TLC show, 19 Kids and Counting, immediately canceled, but the rest of the Duggars were forced to separate themselves from Josh and move on with their lives.
+While Josh has been absent for two years, his father, Jim Bob Duggar, might be trying to bring him back full-time for the spinoff, Counting On.

 According to The Hollywood Gossip, Jim Bob and his wife, Michelle Duggar, have been slowly trying to rehab Josh’s image on social media.
 Although the couple promised TLC that Josh would never be involved in the series again, it looks like they are trying their best to get him back on the show.
 Fans, however, aren’t ready to forgive Josh and welcome him back into their lives just yet.